bgdawes/dotfiles/linux_documentation/linux_notes.md

 To zip multiple files into their own individual zip files use this command: `find /home/bgdawes/games/neo_geo_roms/NeoSD -type f -execdir zip '{}.zip' '{}' \;`

+For whatever reason, my shaders and overlays stopped working.
+I fixed this by opening a game in each core, bringing up the 'quick menu' navigating to shaders and overlays, switching them both to 'on', and then save core overrides (again).

 ##### MAME Notes

 MAME is a little tricky to set up.
 Finding the ROMS and figuring out which cores to use was complicated.
 The best ROMS I found were both on the internet archive.
 Each romset needs their own specific core listed below: